 How did you get into wildlife medicine?
 Do you plan on making a career out of it after graduation?

-Cornell has a lot of opportunity for wildlife medicine exposure.
+Cornell has a lot of opportunities for wildlife medicine exposure and some might consider it a wildlife vet school.
 I work as a student technician at our local wildlife clinic.
 This is when I fell in love with wildlife.
-I have also worked at the Belize Zoo through Cornell and have been conducting wildlife research in Indonesia for two months.
+I have also worked at the Belize Zoo through Cornell vet college and have been conducting wildlife research in Indonesia for two months.
 I absolutely plan to make a career out of wildlife veterinary medicine and One Health.
-Specifically, with public health, conservation, and One Health is my major focus.
+Specifically, public health, conservation, and One Health is my major focus.

 Did you interview any vets before starting the application process?